"Jan. 22, 2013 -- Think a nightcap may help you get a better night's sleep?

 Serious Rash, including Stevens-Johnson Syndrome

-Serious rash requiring hospitalization and discontinuation of treatment has been reported in adults in association with the use of modafinil and armodafinil and in children in association with the use of modafinil.
+Serious rash requiring hospitalization and discontinuation of treatment has been reported in association with the use of NUVIGIL (armodafinil) or modafinil (the racemic mixture of S- and R-enantiomers).

-In clinical trials of modafinil (a racemic mixture of S and R enantiomers), the incidence of rash resulting in discontinuation was approximately 0.8% (13 per 1,585) in pediatric patients (age < 17 years); these rashes included 1 case of possible Stevens-Johnson Syndrome (SJS) and 1 case of apparent multi-organ hypersensitivity reaction.
+In clinical trials of moda5) in pediatric patients (age < 17 years); these rashes included 1 case of possible Stevens-Johnson Syndrome (SJS) and 1 case of apparent multi-organ hypersensitivity reaction.
 Several of the cases were associated with fever and other abnormalities (e.g., vomiting, leukopenia).
 The median time to rash that resulted in discontinuation was 13 days.
 No such cases were observed among 380 pediatric patients who received placebo.
 No serious skin rashes have been reported in adult clinical trials (0 per 4,264) of modafinil.
-Rare cases of serious or life-threatening rash, including SJS, Toxic Epidermal Necrolysis (TEN), and Drug Rash with Eosinophilia and Systemic Symptoms (DRESS) have been reported in adults and children in worldwide post-marketing experience with modafinil.
+Rare cases of serious or life-threatening rash, including SJS, Toxic Epidermal Necrolysis (TEN), and Drug Rash with Eosinophilia and Systemic Symptoms (DRESS) have been reported in adults and children in worldwide post-marketing experience.
 The reporting rate of TEN and SJS associated with modafinil use, which is generally accepted to be an underestimate due to underreporting, exceeds the background incidence rate.
 Estimates of the background incidence rate for these serious skin reactions in the general population range between 1 to 2 cases per million-person years.

-There are no factors that are known to predict the risk of occurrence or the severity of rash associated with armodafinil or modafinil.
+There are no factors that are known to predict the risk of occurrence or the severity of rash associated with modafinil or armodafinil.
 Nearly all cases of serious rash associated with these drugs occurred within 1 to 5 weeks after treatment initiation.
-However, isolated cases have been reported after prolonged treatment with modafinil (e.g., 3 months).
+However, isolated cases have been reported after prolonged treatment (e.g., 3 months).
 Accordingly, duration of therapy cannot be relied upon as a means to predict the potential risk heralded by the first appearance of a rash.

-Although benign rashes also occur with armodafinil, it is not possible to reliably predict which rashes will prove to be serious.
-Accordingly, armodafinil should ordinarily be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
+Although benign rashes also occur with NUVIGIL, it is not possible to reliably predict which rashes will prove to be serious.
+Accordingly, NUVIGIL should be discontinued at the first sign of rash, unless the rash is clearly not drug-related.
 Discontinuation of treatment may not prevent a rash from becoming life-threatening or permanently disabling or disfiguring.

 Angioedema and Anaphylactoid Reactions

-One serious case of angioedema and one case of hypersensitivity (with rash, dysphagia, and bronchospasm), were observed among 1,595 patients treated with armodafinil.
+Angioedema and hypersensitivity (with rash, dysphagia, and bronchospasm), were observed with NUVIGIL.
 Patients should be advised to discontinue therapy and immediately report to their physician any signs or symptoms suggesting angioedema or anaphylaxis (e.g., swelling of face, eyes, lips, tongue or larynx; difficulty in swallowing or breathing; hoarseness).

 Multi-organ Hypersensitivity Reactions

-Patients with abnormal levels of sleepiness who take NUVIGIL (armodafinil) should be advised that their level of wakefulness may not return to normal.
-Patients with excessive sleepiness, including those taking NUVIGIL (armodafinil) , should be frequently reassessed for their degree of sleepiness and, if appropriate, advised to avoid driving or any other potentially dangerous activity.
+Patients with abnormal levels of sleepiness who take NUVIGIL should be advised that their level of wakefulness may not return to normal.
+Patients with excessive sleepiness, including those taking NUVIGIL, should be frequently reassessed for their degree of sleepiness and, if appropriate, advised to avoid driving or any other potentially dangerous activity.
 Prescribers should also be aware that patients may not acknowledge sleepiness or drowsiness until directly questioned about drowsiness or sleepiness during specific activities.

-Psychiatric adverse experiences have been reported in patients treated with modafmil.
-Modafinil and armodafinil (NUVIGIL (armodafinil) ) are very closely related.
-Therefore, the incidence and type of psychiatric symptoms associated with armodafinil are expected to be similar to the incidence and type of these events with modafinil.
+Psychiatric adverse experiences have been reported in patients treated with modafinil.
+Modafinil and armodafinil (NUVIGIL) are very closely related.
+Therefore, the incidence and type of psychiatric symptoms associated with NUVIGIL are expected to be similar to the incidence and type of these events with modafinil.

 Diagnosis of Sleep Disorders

-NUVIGIL (armodafinil) should be used only in patients who have had a complete evaluation of their excessive sleepiness, and in whom a diagnosis of either narcolepsy, OSA, and/or SWD has been made in accordance with ICSD or DSM diagnostic criteria (See Clinical Trials).
+NUVIGIL should be used only in patients who have had a complete evaluation of their excessive sleepiness, and in whom a diagnosis of narcolepsy, OSA, or SWD has been made in accordance with International Classification of Sleep Disorders (ICSD) or Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnostic criteria. [see Clinical Studies ].
 Such an evaluation usually consists of a complete history and physical examination, and it may be supplemented with testing in a laboratory setting.
 Some patients may have more than one sleep disorder contributing to their excessive sleepiness (e.g., OSA and SWD coincident in the same patient).

 CPAP Use in Patients with OSA

-Although NUVIGIL (armodafinil) has not been shown to produce functional impairment, any drug affecting the CNS may alter judgment, thinking or motor skills.
-Patients should be cautioned about operating an automobile or other hazardous machinery until they are reasonably certain that NUVIGIL (armodafinil) therapy will not adversely affect their ability to engage in such activities.
+Although NUVIGIL has not been shown to produce functional impairment, any drug affecting the CNS may alter judgment, thinking or motor skills.
+Patients should be cautioned about operating an automobile or other hazardous machinery until it is reasonably certain that NUVIGIL therapy will not adversely affect their ability to engage in such activities.

-In clinical studies of PROVIGIL, signs and symptoms including chest pain, palpitations, dyspnea and transient ischemic T-wave changes on ECG were observed in three subjects in association with mitral valve prolapse or left ventricular hypertrophy.
-It is recommended that NUVIGIL (armodafinil) tablets not be used in patients with a history of left ventricular hypertrophy or in patients with mitral valve prolapse who have experienced the mitral valve prolapse syndrome when previously receiving CNS stimulants.
-Signs of mitral valve prolapse syndrome include but are not limited to ischemic ECG changes, chest pain, or arrhythmia.
-If new onset of any of these symptoms occurs, consider cardiac evaluation.
+In clinical studies of modafinil, cardiovascular adverse events, including chest pain, palpitations, dyspnea and transient ischemic T-wave changes on ECG were observed in three subjects in association with mitral valve prolapse or left ventricular hypertrophy.
+It is recommended that NUVIGIL tablets not be used in patients with a history of left ventricular hypertrophy or in patients with mitral valve prolapse who have experienced the mitral valve prolapse syndrome when previously receiving CNS stimulants.
+Findings suggestive of mitral valve prolapse syndrome include but are not limited to ischemic ECG changes, chest pain, or arrhythmia.
+If new onset of any of these findings occurs, consider cardiac evaluation.

-Blood pressure monitoring in short-term ( ≤ 3 months) controlled trials showed only small average increases in mean systolic and diastolic blood pressure in patients receiving NUVIGIL (armodafinil) as compared to placebo (1.2 to 4.3 mmHg in the various experimental groups).
-There was also a slightly greater proportion of patients on NUVIGIL (armodafinil) requiring new or increased use of antihypertensive medications (2.9%) compared to patients on placebo (1.8%).
-Increased monitoring of blood pressure may be appropriate in patients on NUVIGIL (armodafinil) .
+Blood pressure monitoring in short term ( ≤ 3 months) pre-approval controlled trials of OSA, SWD, and narcolepsy showed small average increases in mean systolic and diastolic blood pressure in patients receiving NUVIGIL as compared to placebo (1.2 to 4.3 mmHg in the various experimental groups).
+There was also a slightly greater proportion of patients on NUVIGIL requiring new or increased use of antihypertensive medications (2.9%) compared to patients on placebo (1.8%).
+There was a small, but consistent, average increase in pulse rate over placebo in pre-approval controlled trials.
+This increase varied from 0.9 to 3.5 BPM.
+Increased monitoring of heart rate and blood pressure may be appropriate in patients on NUVIGIL.
+Caution should be exercised when prescribing NUVIGIL to patients with known cardiovascular disease.

 Carcinogenesis, Mutagenesis, Impairment of Fertility